GeomScale/geomscale.github.io/_pages/about.md

 set of fundamental computational problems such as **convex optimization**, **integration** and **volume computation**.

-Regarding applications GeomScale project provides efficient geometric algorithms for estimating high-dimensional copulas that are useful in **computational finance**, in particular financial crisis prediction.
+Regarding applications GeomScale project provides an efficient geometric algorithms for estimating high-dimensional copulas that are useful in **computational finance**, in particular financial crisis prediction.
 Moreover, GeomScale hosts a software framework for **analysis of metabolic networks**